Location Data: Best Location Datasets & Databases

 • Location intelligence is growing more versatile, driving success in diverse use cases: “We’re just an ingredient in any one solution.
 It’s like selling high-quality butter to pastry chefs.
 The end consumer of the croissant may not even know that there’s butter in the pastry.
 But the chef knows how important the ingredient is,” - Auren Hoffmann, CEO, Safegraph, leading geospatial DaaS company.

-Here’s just a few examples of how location data is underpinning decision-making in commerce, urban planning, and government:
+Here’s just a few examples of how location information is underpinning decision-making in commerce, urban planning, and government:

 Location data enables companies to shape effective strategies throughout the sales cycle.
 Retailers rely on location data to identify where to build brick-and-mortar stores, taking local demand, footfall, and competition into consideration.
 Analyzing average consumer spend and affluence metrics in a given area, businesses can optimize their price points from location to location.